-The table below shows historical discrete annual return performance of the Trusts since inception.
+The table below shows historical discrete annual return performance of the Trusts for the past two years.
 Performance is calculated after all fees, except any entry fees that have been deducted, and assumes that all distributions were reinvested during that year.
 The total return is the aggregate of capital growth and distribution of income.